T1taniumF0rge-Industries-Inc/Software/README.md

 ## Repository Modes:

-Repository mode will be shown at the top left corner of this file as well as at the top of the repository [README](/README.md)
+Repository mode will also be shown on top of the [CONTRIBUTING.md](/CONTRIBUTING.md) file

 - Active: *All active repository maintainers working full-time on the `Software` repository and will review any issue*, pull request or any other thing within a **maximum delay of ***7 days*****.
 - Semi Active: *One or more maintainers are working part-time on this repository*.
 Review time extends to ***30 days maximum***.